f5devcentral/access-labs/class3/module1/lab04.rst

 Setup Lab Environment
 -----------------------------------

-To access your dedicated student lab environment, you will require a web browser and Remote Desktop Protocol (RDP) client software.
-The web browser will be used to access the Lab Training Portal.
-The RDP client will be used to connect to the Jump Host, where you will be able to access the BIG-IP management interfaces (HTTPS, SSH).
+To access your dedicated student lab environment, you will need a web browser and Remote Desktop Protocol (RDP) client software.
+The web browser will be used to access the Unified Demo Framework (UDF) Training Portal.
+The RDP client will be used to connect to the jumphost, where you will be able to access the BIG-IP management interfaces (HTTPS, SSH).

 #.
 Click **DEPLOYMENT** located on the top left corner to display the environment

 #.
-Click **ACCESS** next to jumpohost.f5lab.local
+Click **ACCESS** next to jumphost.f5lab.local

    |image001|